Feature #1248

 Created patch issue to follow the progression of my patch to add this feature and other issue edit permission improvements.
 Please add relation to #7444.

-#10 Updated by Leo Hourvitz over 1 year ago
+Updated by Leo Hourvitz about 13 years ago

 Is there any approved way to urge this get moved to trunk?
 I need to apply this on every Redmine instance we use, I think any installation with real scale of users is unmanageable without something like this.